krisyejh/wan2.5-studio-public/README.md

 ## Usage Guide

+### 1. Choose Your Workflow

+Select from the top navigation bar:
+- **Models** - Direct access to AI generation models
+- **Agents** - Intelligent workflow applications
+- **Tools** - Image and video enhancement utilities
+- **Recent Gens** - View your generation history

-### 1. Select a Model
+### 2. Select a Model (Models Section)

-Click on one of the four model cards to begin:
+Click on one of the model cards:
-- Text-to-Image for generating images from descriptions
+- **Text-to-Image** - Generate images from text descriptions
-- Image-to-Image for editing or combining images
+- **Image-to-Image** - Edit or combine images with instructions
+- **Qwen Image Edit** - Advanced image editing with style transfer
-- Image-to-Video for creating videos from images
+- **Text-to-Video** - Create videos from text descriptions
+- **Image-to-Video** - Animate images with motion
-- Keyframe-to-Video for smooth transitions between frames
+- **Keyframe-to-Video** - Generate smooth transitions between frames

-### 2. Configure Parameters
+### 3. Configure Parameters

 - **Text-to-Image**: Enter a text prompt describing the desired image
 - **Image-to-Image**: Upload 1-2 images and describe the editing instructions
+- **Qwen Image Edit**: Upload an image and provide editing instructions (text, objects, styles)
+- **Text-to-Video**: Enter a text prompt and configure video duration
 - **Image-to-Video**: Upload a first frame image and describe the motion
 - **Keyframe-to-Video**: Upload first (and optionally last) frame images

-Each model has specific parameters like resolution, watermark settings, and more.
+Each model has specific parameters like resolution, duration, watermark settings, and more.

-### 3. Generate Content
+### 4. Generate Content

 Click "Generate" to submit your request:
-- Synchronous models (T2I) return results immediately
+- Synchronous models (Qwen Image Edit) return results immediately
 - Asynchronous models show progress and poll for completion

-### 4. View and Download Results
+### 5. View and Download Results

 Once generation is complete:
 - View images in the built-in viewer
 - Play videos in the video player
 - Download content before it expires (24-hour validity)
+- Access your generation history in "Recent Gens"

+### Using AI Agents

+1. Navigate to the **Agents** section
+2. Select **AI Storyboard Generator**
+3. Upload agents/oss-storyboard.zip to [Bailian Workflow Platform](https://bailian.console.aliyun.com/?tab=app#/app-center) and publish the application
+4. Input your application ID and video scripts
+5. Let the AI workflow generate storyboard shots automatically

+### Using Enhancement Tools

+1. Navigate to the **Tools** section
+2. Select **Image Super-Resolution**
+3. Upload your image
+4. Choose enhancement parameters
+5. Download the enhanced high-resolution result

 ## Project Structure